-The Central Maine Community College (CMCC) Annual Safety and Security Report is published in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"), the Higher Education Opportunity Act of 2008, and the Violence Against Women Act (VAWA).
+The Central Maine Community College (CMCC) Annual Safety and Security Report is published in compliance with the Jeanne Clery Campus Safety Act ("Clery Act"), the Higher Education Opportunity Act of 2008, and the Violence Against Women Act (VAWA).
 This report includes statistics for the previous three years concerning reported crimes that occurred on campus and on public property within, or immediately adjacent to and accessible from the campus.
 The statistics include crimes reported directly to local law enforcement agencies and "campus security authorities."
 Campus security authorities are defined by the Clery Act as college officials who have "significant responsibility for student and campus activities, including, but not limited to, student services, residence life, and the campus safety and security team".
 The report also includes institutional procedures concerning campus safety and security, alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
 These processes are reviewed annually to assess their effectiveness and compliance with applicable statutes.